mit-commit/commit-wiki/docs/lanka.md

 ### Running interactively

 For debugging or testing, you can run interactively on the cluster.
 This is done with the `srun` command.
-For example, to run a interactively for 1 hour, you would run `srun --partition=lanka-v2 --qos=commit-main --time=01:00:00 --pty bash -i`.
+For example, to run a interactively for 1 hour, you would run `srun --partition=lanka-v2 --qos=commit-main --acount=commit --time=01:00:00 --pty bash -i`.

 ### Running batch jobs